When treating patients who may be eligible for hematopoietic cell transplant (HCT), you can find links here to:

 On this page:

 Because disease stage at the time of transplant can have a significant impact on patient survival, appropriate planning and early donor identification are critical for optimal outcomes.
-Referral timing guidelines were developed jointly by the National Marrow Donor Program® (NMDP)/Be the Match® and the American Society for Blood and Marrow Transplantation (ASBMT).
+Referral timing guidelines were developed jointly by the National Marrow Donor Program® (NMDP)/Be The Match® and the American Society for Blood and Marrow Transplantation (ASBMT).
 These guidelines are based upon current clinical practice, medical literature, and evidence-based reviews.

 Physicians can search the Be The Match Registry® for an unrelated donor or cord blood unit on behalf of their patients needing hematopoietic cell transplantation (HCT).

-A preliminary search lists potentially matched marrow donors or cord blood units at a single moment in time.
+A free preliminary search lists potentially matched marrow donors or cord blood units at a single moment in time.
 It does not begin contact with, or request additional testing of, a potential marrow donor or cord blood unit.
 A preliminary search can be done early, while developing a treatment plan or initiating other treatment.

 View the latest HCT guidelines, research highlights, outcomes, and education to aid in decision-making.